 What can you do to help?

-When you become aware of a stray or loose cat near your home or office, you can bring him/her in a humane trap to the shelter beginning January 5, 2021, Tuesdays, Wednesdays and Thursdays from 8:30 am – 10:30 am.
+When you become aware of a stray or loose cat near your home or office, you can bring him/her in a humane trap to the shelter.
+Cats can be dropped off Tuesday mornings between 8:30 am – 9:30 am.
 At the shelter, the cat will be scanned for a microchip, medically evaluated, receive spay / neuter surgery, rabies vaccination, and ear tip within 24 – 48 hours.
 Shelter volunteers, caretakers, or the original finder will then return the cat to where it was found.
 Cats must be picked up Wednesdays before 1:00 pm unless otherwise specified by shelter staff.
 Requirements:

 - 1 cat per household per day, please.
 This helps to ensure that the cats will receive care in a timely manner without overwhelming our staff and resources.